Can Aphasia Be Cured?

 Understanding these variables helps healthcare teams develop realistic expectations while maintaining hope for meaningful improvement.
 The brain’s capacity for change extends well beyond traditional recovery timelines, with some individuals experiencing continued progress years after initial injury.

-Hope Through Understanding
+Hope Through Progress

 Get in Touch With Open Lines®